 The Taste of Thomasville Food Tour offers plenty of history and walking to discover downtown Thomasville, Georgia.
 It is one food tour you will not want to miss.
-Sample favorite dishes from locally owned restaurants and enjoy learning about Thomasville’s history.
+Sample favorite dishes from local restaurants and enjoy learning about Thomasville’s history.
 Stops on your excursion might include Moonspin Pizza, Jonah’s Fish & Grits, Sweet Grass Dairy Cheese Shop, Grassroots Coffee Co., and George & Louie’s Restaurant.

 Lapham-Patterson is one of Thomasville’s most elegant Victorian homes.
-It features one-of-a-kind craftsmanship and was the winter home of Charles Lapham.
+It featured one-of-a-kind craftsmanship and was the winter home of Charles Lapham.
 To quote Thomasville’s CVB, “The Lapham-Patterson House is a monument to the imagination, creative engineering, and craftsmanship of the Victorian Era.”
 It’s both a National Historic Landmark and listed on the National Register of Historic Places.

 Where to Eat (and Drink) in Thomasville

 The Q Cafe is a newer popular eatery in Downtown Thomasville.
 I recommend breakfast, such as the Low Country Benedict or the Farmer’s Pride with a side of gravy.
-The cathead biscuits pair perfectly with the creamy gravy and the service was commendable.
+The cathead biscuits pair perfectly with the creamy gravy, and the service was commendable.

 Sip a wine flight at Farmer’s Daughter Vineyards, a beautiful tasting room with a cool offering: chocolate and cookie pairings.
 Enhance your wine experience with four varieties of organic chocolates, shortbread cookies, and local cheese plates.
-Farmers Daughter Vineyards’ wines all have clever names, such as Daredevil, Heartbreaker, and Bombshell.
+Farmers Daughter Vineyards’ wines all have creative names, such as Daredevil, Heartbreaker, and Bombshell.

 One place you can’t miss in Thomasville is Liam’s Restaurant, offering creative dishes, a killer happy hour, craft cocktails, and a fun atmosphere.
 Be sure to add a customized cheese board to your order.

-If you read Southern cooking magazines, you ought to be familiar with the Sweet Grass Dairy Cheese Shop.
+If you read Southern cooking magazines, you should be familiar with the Sweet Grass Dairy Cheese Shop.
 Although this local business is known for its dairy cheese selections, they also serve lunch and dinner.
 Try Sweet Grass Dairy’s Taste of Thomasville cheese board with roasted pecans, green tomato marmalade, strawberry fig preserves, crackers, and homemade bread & butter pickles paired with Asher Blue, Green Hill, SGD Pimento, and Thomasville Tomme cheeses.